open-voice-interoperability/docs-archived/OVN Code of Conduct.md

 •	in a safe environment, one in which ideas can explored without fear
 •	on behalf of the OVN with the broader voice world.

-In addition:
+**In addition:regarding the use of OVN Communities for personal gain:**

 a)	The use of the OVN Communities for sales or personal financial gain Is not permitted.
 Participants in OVN Communities are welcome to share blog posts, conferences, invitations to seminars, job postings, and other resources which may be relevant to the remit of the OVN Communities and of value to Community members.
-However, we will not welcome – and will ask members to remove – notices that serve to promote products or services for personal financial gain.
+However, we will not accept – and will ask members to remove – notices that serve to promote products or services for personal financial gain.

 b)	Unsolicited sales or product pitches to OVN sponsoring enterprises by OVN Community members are not permitted.

-2
-The Governance of the OVN Communities.
+**2 The Governance of the OVN Communities.**

 OVN Communities can be formed by any self-identifying (expertise, geography, industry, or ethical use) group of individuals who share the vision and support the strategy of The Open Voice Network.
 Community formation will first be recognized by the OVN Executive Director, and then affirmed by The Steering Committee.
 The establishment of Slack Channels and Slack access will be managed by The Executive Director.

 All OVN Communities will be led by OVN Community Moderators.
 These individuals will be volunteers, and members of the Communities that they serve.